iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/networks.md

 ### The Faucet

-As the [Shimmer Beta](#shimmer-beta) network is a testing network, you can request test tokens from the [Shimmer Faucet](https://faucet.testnet.shimmer.network/).
+As the [public test](#public-testnet) network is a testing network, you can request test tokens from the [Shimmer Faucet](https://faucet.testnet.shimmer.network/).
 You only need to enter the desired address

 :::tip Public APIs